Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/30_WiFi_Working_Modes.rst

 .. image:: ../_static/imgs/30_WiFi_Working_Modes/Chapter30_03.png
     :align: center

-When ESP32-S3 WROOM successfully connects to “ssid_Router”, serial monitor will print out the IP address assigned to ESP32-S3 WROOM by the router.
+When ESP32-S3 WROOM successfully connects to "ssid_Router", serial monitor will print out the IP address assigned to ESP32-S3 WROOM by the router.

 The following is the program code: